guzba/mummy/README.md

 Unfortunately, most HTTP servers pretend WebSockets don't exist.

-This means developers need to "hack" support in through additional dependencies, hijacking connections etc and it all rarely adds up into something really great.
+This means developers need to hack support in through additional dependencies, hijacking connections etc and it all rarely adds up into something really great.

 I see no reason why Websockets should not work exceptionally well right out of the box, saving developers a lot of uncertainty and time researching which of the possible ways to wedge WebSocket support in to an HTTP server is "best".